semower/handbook/README.md

 # HOT Humanitarian Data Handbook

 ## What is this?
-This repository is an experiment in using a [Git](https://en.wikipedia.org/wiki/Git) repository&mdash;for the moment on [GitHub](https://github.com)&mdash;as an open-by-default tool for the [Humanitarian OpenStreetMap Team (HOT)](https://hotosm.org) Humanitarian Data team.
+This repository is an experiment in using a [Git](https://en.wikipedia.org/wiki/Git) repository—for the moment on [GitHub](https://github.com)—as an open-by-default tool for the [Humanitarian OpenStreetMap Team (HOT)](https://hotosm.org) Humanitarian Data team.

 It's intended to provide a single starting point for information, explanations, and resources needed to understand and manage our projects.